As a purpose-built hostel, we’ve designed everything with you in mind! From sociable areas to practical facilities to aid your outdoor adventures.

 Our private car-park has enough space for motorbikes too...with disabled parking and wheelchair ramp by the fully accessible bedroom.

-Please drive towards the main Hostel door then reverse into a 'marked space' between the red & white reflectors on the fence...this is the easiest and safest way to enable you to drive forward when leaving.
+Please drive towards the main Hostel door then reverse into a 'marked space' between the red & white reflectors on the fence...this is the easiest, safest and proper way to park (as per Highway Code) to enable you to drive forward when leaving.

-Depending on the tide, you’ll be able to paddle safely under the road bridge to/from the garden area into Loch Fyne – but if the tide is out, there is still easy beach access 150mtrs along from the hostel - ideal if you want to get some close-up photos of the local seals.
+Depending on the tide, you’ll be able to paddle safely under the road bridge to/from the garden area into Loch Fyne – but if the tide is out, there is still easy beach access 150mtrs along from the hostel - ideal if you want to get some close-up photos of the local seals (Hostel shown ahead of the bow).

-To help you enjoy the spectacular scenery we have an 8-seat courtesy minibus with a driver.
-It can also carry up to 6 bikes if you’re too tired to cycle back from a day’s exploring!
+To help you enjoy the spectacular scenery we have an 6-seat courtesy MPV with a driver (usually Pam).
+It can also carry up to 4 bikes if you’re too tired to cycle back from a day’s exploring!

 Maybe you want to pick up some essential supplies, takeaway food, or beverages?
 Just have a word with Pam and she’ll try and help out with any reasonable requests.